Paul Orndorff: Alliance with Roddy Piper (1983–1985)

+Alliance with Hulk Hogan (1985–1986)

 Orndorff and Hogan started teaming up to feud with Piper and Orton, facing them in tag team competition all over the country.
 Orndorff's feud with Piper and Orton continued to rage on while Hogan started to defend his title against other contenders; Orndorff faced both Orton and Piper in individual competition, usually without a conclusive outcome.
 After Orndorff fired Heenan as his manager, Heenan placed a $25,000 bounty on Orndorff, payable to anyone who could injure him.
 When no one succeeded, Heenan upped the bounty to $50,000.
 One of the first men to try to claim the new, higher bonus was Piper himself, but their matches got so out of hand that Bruno Sammartino was appointed as a special referee in the hopes of keeping the peace.
 Instead of keeping the peace, Sammartino became a target for Orton and Piper, which led to Orndorff and Sammartino teaming up.
 Orndorff teamed with a variety of opponents in his fights with Piper and Orton, including André the Giant.
 In February 1986, Heenan used a match between Hogan and Don Muraco as an opportunity to have King Kong Bundy attack Hogan, setting up their WrestleMania 2 match.
 While Hogan fought off Bundy, Orndorff battled Muraco in a match that ended in a double count out.

+Feud with Hulk Hogan; arm injury (1986–1987)

-Orndorff's frustrations were further fueled by Adrian Adonis, who took every opportunity that he could to mock Orndorff (including referring to him as "Hulk Jr."), saying that he had gone soft from teaming with Hogan.
+Adrian Adonis took every opportunity that he could to mock Orndorff (including referring to him as "Hulk Jr."), saying that he had gone soft from teaming with Hogan.
 Adonis kept on irritating Orndorff, going so far as daring Orndorff to prove just how close his relationship with Hogan really was.
 During a televised phone call to Hogan, Orndorff was told that Hogan was too busy training to come to the phone, something which aggravated Orndorff no end.
 The next time that Hogan and Orndorff teamed up, against The Moondogs, Orndorff wrestled most of the match by himself in an attempt to upstage Hogan, scoring the winning pin.
 The next week, during a tag match where Hogan and Orndorff faced the massive duo of Big John Studd and Bundy, Hogan and Orndorff accidentally collided and Hogan knocked Orndorff off the apron.
 When Studd and Bundy started to double team Hogan, Orndorff did not help out; he looked like he had hurt his eye in the collision.
-It was not until Studd and Bundy had Hogan in a compromised position that Orndorff reentered the ring to fend off Studd and Bundy.
+It was not until Studd and Bundy had Hogan in a compromised position that Orndorff re-entered the ring to fend off Studd and Bundy.
 Orndorff then helped Hogan to his feet and raised his hand in the air, only to give Hogan a clothesline followed by a piledriver.